 - Demand-driven: With a VA, you only pay for what you need – if the volume of work is irregular or too small, a VA is a cost-effective solution.

 - Time-saving: Support from a VA will free you up to concentrate on business development and chargeable hours rather than getting bogged down in tedious administration.

 - Added value: A VA is an experienced professional who can provide you with a variety of best practice solutions that add value to your business.

 - Cost-saving: There are no agency fees, retainers or employee benefits to subsidise meaning that you can invest this money elsewhere to help grow your business.

 Our guest posts are really valuable to our readers – expanding on the foundational and growth work we do with our clients.
 A big thank to you to Kirsty for putting this post together to give you some insights into some of the very real and cost effective benefits of choosing a Virtual Assistant over recruiting a full-time (or part-time) employee.

-Kirsty works with our digital partners Social Intelligence, where she works closely with their social media implementation team with managing the innumerable tasks around content management and scheduling.
+Kirsty works with our digital partners Harbour 32, where she works closely with their social media implementation team with managing the innumerable tasks around content management and scheduling.